Suedaglgn/coding-blocks-NLP/README.md

-Word and sentence tokenizer using nltk
+- tokenizer: Word and sentence tokenizer using nltk
+- normalizer:
+  - asciify according to English alphabet
+  - deasciify according to Turkish alphabet
+  - remove irrelevant characters from text